ChristianAlbertoGomez/UTEP-OS2022-HOMEWORKS/README.md

-# UTEP-OS2022-HOMEWORKS
+# UTEP-OS2022-HOMEWORKS AND LABS
-Here are all the homeworks from Operating Systems 2022
+Here are all the homeworks and labs from Operating Systems 2022